jwworth/sql-workshop/agenda.md

 ### 9:00 Greetings and Reading Review

 We'll get to know each other!
-Jake and Jack will introduce themselves, and then you'll introduce yourself.
+We will introduce ourselves, and then you'll introduce yourself.

 Then, we'll cover the assigned reading about databases.